rackerlabs/support-how-to/content/office-365/remediating-compromised-mailbox-office-365.md

 3. In the Active Users section, select the impacted user and click the circle icon with the slash through it under the user's name at the top.
 The alternate text for the icon should read **Block this user?**.

-4. Click the checkbox the left of **Block this user from signing in**, the select **Save changes**.
+4. Click the checkbox the left of **Block this user from signing in**, then select **Save changes**.

-5. Select the back arrow in the upper left hand corner of this window to go back to the user information screen.
+5. Select the back arrow in the upper left-hand corner of this window to go back to the user information screen.

 6. Select the **OneDrive** tab, then the **Initiate sign-out** link under the **Sign-out** section.